urahm/soep-is/metadata/study.md

 SOEP-IS
 * is based on an evaluation conducted by the German Council of Science and Humanities.
 * is a longitudinal sample for particularly innovative survey methods and behavioral experiments.
-* will be further developed in the period from 2012 to 2017 and should be fully developed by 2017.

 A two-step module of Governance is established to regulate topics and question modules: first, the SOEP survey management runs a basic methodological test to establish whether the size, format, and survey mode outlined in